What opportunities will this course give me?

 • E-portfolio of evidence to show your competence and understanding of the qualification and skills

 The study programme is 12 hours per week for 35 weeks with additional hours for English and maths and students will be expected to complete an additional two hours minimum of self-study each week.
-The timetable is usually over three days and can include math and English if required.
+The timetable is usually over three days and will include math and English if required.

 What do I need to sign up?